daolicloud/daolinet-openstack/README.md

 Existing Solutions
 ------------------

 There exists a number of offers for the Docker networking: Weave, Flannel, Libnetwork, and Colico are open source projects on Docker networking.
 These offers all are one requirement: any Docker host participating a cloud must know network information of containers in other Docker hosts.
 For instance, Weave and Colico require containers to have IP addresses which are visible outside a Docker host; Flannel requires that Docker hosts run packet encapsulation, e.g., VXLAN, to tunnel between containers in different Doker hosts.
 However, as we have mentioned above, a Docker host is created without knowledge of other Doker hosts.
 Requiring Docker hosts to know one another greatly complicates cloud management.
-In fact, the simplest network mode for Docker is Network Address Translation (NAT) in which containers in a Docker host do not have externally visible IP addresses; when a container communicates with the outside world, the Docker host uses its IP address to NAT the IP addresses of containers.
+In fact, the simplest network mode for Docker is Network Address Translation (NAT) in which containers in a Docker host do not have externally visible IP addresses; when a container communicates with the outside world, the Docker host uses its IP address to NAT translate the IP addresses of containers.

 How DaoliNet Works
 ============